david1davids/PAD-L1-demo/docs/protocol-specs.md

 contains some info about the error.

 `command` is type of action to be executed by the `notibroker` for the `command` message.

+At the sender side there is an aditional parameter `persistance` witch specify if the queue is ment to be persistant or not.